Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalRichard.md

 ```
 ### References
 - A team member showed me that you can call a backend endpoint using an HTML form by setting the action attribute.

+## Learning story 249
+As a student, I want to learn the basics of data clustering, so I understand the work made by my team members.